beeb/lintspec/README.md

-      --inheritdoc               Enforce that all public and external items have `@inheritdoc` --inheritdoc-override      Enforce that `override` internal functions and modifiers have `@inheritdoc` --notice-or-dev            Do not distinguish between `@notice` and `@dev` when considering "required" validation rules --skip-version-detection   Skip the detection of the Solidity version from pragma statements --title-ignored <TYPE>     Ignore `@title` for these items (can be used more than once) --title-required <TYPE>    Enforce `@title` for these items (can be used more than once) --title-forbidden <TYPE>   Forbid `@title` for these items (can be used more than once)
+      --inheritdoc               Enforce that all public and external items have `@inheritdoc` --inheritdoc-override      Enforce that `override` internal functions and modifiers have `@inheritdoc` --notice-or-dev            Do not distinguish between `@notice` and `@dev` when considering "required" validation rules --title-ignored <TYPE>     Ignore `@title` for these items (can be used more than once) --title-required <TYPE>    Enforce `@title` for these items (can be used more than once) --title-forbidden <TYPE>   Forbid `@title` for these items (can be used more than once)